An idyllic and impressive location for an impressive hotel

 We visited this renowned destination to bring you an uncensored Saunton Sands Hotel review to help you decide whether to visit this infamous hotel.
 The Saunton Sands Hotel is well known for it’s glorious views over Saunton Sands, the beach that’s made history by providing it’s glorious landscape to Hollywood blockbusters.
 The beach itself is unrivalled, with grass topped sand dunes dotting the expanse of a pale vast beach, where the rolling waves lap gently, or fiercely, onto the shore, inviting many keen surfers in.

 Many visitors to North Devon choose the Saunton Sands Hotel purely because of the location and views but we wanted to see if there was a little more to this establishment to make it stand out.
 If we took the beach away would it still be a hotel we’d want to visit?
 Would it tick all of our boxes and would it make us feel pampered and relaxed?
-The short answer is yes, the long answer is, the jury may be out.
+The short answer is yes.

 The inclement weather seemed to herald our arrival as we met a closed road on the journey from Barnstaple.
 The rain drummed down onto the windscreen and with the wipers on full, and the sun setting quickly, it seemed a formidable place to visit.
 It wasn’t until the next morning that we appreciated the views across the open beaches, the sheer cliff drops and rolling fields, the quaint surf shops, the unspoilt countryside on the drive to the hotel.